Challenge criteria: A book with characters who are twins

 Alright, yes, I do bang on about it.
 But I promise, this is a post that maybe you won’t roll your eyes too deep into your skull at.
 Maybe.

-In the time leading up to when I left Ireland, I’d learned a lot.
+In the time leading up to when I left Ireland to move to the UK, I’d learned a lot.
 Both about life, and about myself.
+And also about how to pack up your whole life into as few suitcases as possible.